ScottBurleigh/analytics/README.markdown

 Prerequisites
 ==========

-Both the loader and webapp use ruby, with a bunch of ruby libraries.
-Some day I should figure out what's needed and sort things out with bundler, but I haven't done that yet.
-Certainly you'll need sqlite3, json, highline for the loader.
-The webapp needs sinatra, haml, sass, and kramdown.
-But that's probably not the complete list.
+Both the loader and webapp use ruby.
+I run it on my machine with the installed ruby 1.8.7, it ought to work with later versions too.

+It uses a bunch of gems (libraries).
+To install the necessary gems open up a command line in the repo's working folder and issue the following (you'll probably be asked for your password).

+    gem install bundler
+    bundle install

 Loader